domschl/EspBlink/README.md

 ## Preparation
 ### MacOS only: USB-serial driver
 MacOS needs a kernel-driver for the USB-serial functionality.
-For ESP12e/f modules, the chipset is CH341.
+Different versions of the ESP models use different USB-serial chipsets.
+The two most common chipsets are CH34x and CP210x.
+In case of doubt, it is perfectly fine to install both drivers.
+#### Chipset CH341
 The github project [ch340g-ch34g-ch34x-mac-os-x-driver](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver) by Adrian Mihalko provides a MacOS driver for this chipset.

 Installation via [homebrew](https://brew.sh):